 The San Antonio Symphony has been working to bring music educational programs to the schoolchildren of Bexar County for 75 years.
 One important reason that the Symphony reaches out to almost 40,000 students annually is because of a vast body of new research that points to a correlation between learning in music and increased academic participation and ability.
 According to Americans for the Arts, students who participate in the arts for at least three hours a week for one year are four times more likely to be recognized for academic achievement.
 The Texas Music Educators Association has shown that students of the arts continue to outperform their non-arts peers on the SAT, across the board.
 See more music education facts and statistics!

 Symphony violist Wanda Lydon poses with students from Schenck Elementary before a Young People’s Concert

 The Symphony’s core education programs include:[2014-15 information coming soon!]

 Watch a video about the educational impact Symphony bassist Steve Zeserman is making in the commmunity:

 Each season, a guest artist from the Symphony’s Masterclassics Series presents an annual Russell Hill Rogers String Master Class for advanced string students of all ages.
-The 2012-13 master class was given by renowned violinist and conductor, Cho-Liang Lin.
+The 2014-15 Master Class will be presented by cellist Julie Albers on Saturday, November 15.

 In addition to our many educational programs, several Symphony guest artists make visits to local schools and universities every year to work with advanced students.
 Music Director Sebastian Lang-Lessing is also actively involved with schools, as well as programs aimed at adults.